A mediastinotomy is surgery to make a small opening in the space between the lungs (mediastinum).

 Reasons for Procedure

 This procedure is done to examine the lungs and chest.
-Your doctor might take tissue samples ( biopsy ).
-These samples are examined under a microscope to check for diseases like:
+It may be used with a biopsy to check for:

 - Lymphoma—cancer in the lymphatic system, such as Hodgkin disease

-- Inflammation, such as sarcoidosis —a condition that causes inflammation in organs like the lungs, liver, lymph nodes, and spleen
+- Sarcoidosis —a condition that affects the lungs, liver, lymph nodes, and spleen

 - Leakage of lymphatic fluid into the chest (chylothorax)